Akkisdiary/stocks-scraper/README.md

 Flask based scraper with API endpoints for stocks search.
 Data is scraped from [TradingView](https://www.tradingview.com/).

-Used as a backend for [Portfolio By Sector](https://github.com/Akkisdiary/portfolio-by-sector)
+Used as a backend for [Portfolio Allocation](https://github.com/Akkisdiary/portfolio-allocation)

 ## Live Demo

-You can access the live demo [here](http://portfolio-by-sector.herokuapp.com/).
+You can access the live demo [here](https://portfolio-allocation.netlify.app/).

 ## Run Locally